SreenikethanI/timetabler/coursewise timetables/README.md

 the rows.

 **Here's why it matters:**
-Take the rows 10 thru 13 in the screenshot above.
+For example, take the rows 10 thru 13 in the screenshot above.
 The "*BIO F111 General Biology*" course thus takes up 4 rows.
 Only row 10 has the course number and the title, and the other rows (rows 11 thru 13) are blank for these two columns.

-So I think you must've figured it out by now that, if we reorder any rows, then we are losing critical information (example, row 12 was inserted after row 4, then it would add an extra section for *Bio Lab* and remove a section from *General Bio*, which will be incorrect).
+So I think you must've figured it out by now that, if we reorder any rows, then we are losing critical information.
+For example, IF row 12 was inserted after row 4, then it would add an extra section for *Bio Lab* and remove a section from *General Bio*, which will be incorrect).
 Hence it is critical that we preserve the original order of the rows, which can be achieved using this "#" column.